markroyer/python-server-check/README.md

 checks to see if `foo.com` reachable by ping.
 If `foo.com` is not reachable, an email is sent from `a@email.com` to `b@email.com`.

+If no email recipients are specified, an email is sent to the sender email address.

 Using the `--wget` option allows you to specify an alternative port if icmp traffic is blocked or ignored.
 Specify the port by appending it